Baliqiao: Baliqiao at present

-Baliqiao currently stands at the juncture of the districts of Chaoyang and Tongzhou, and has a subway station served by the Line Batong of the Beijing Subway.
-The Jingtong Expressway runs through the suburb.
+Baliqiao currently stands at the juncture of the districts of Chaoyang and Tongzhou, and has a subway station served by the Batong line of the Beijing Subway.
+The Jingtong Expressway runs near the bridge.

 A pavilion built in Qing dynasty style has been recently erected to protect the stelae with the Qianlong Emperor's calligraphy from the elements.

 Nothing presently remains of the small temple and palace complex, but its location has been identified, and archaeologists are applying for permission to investigate the hitherto undisturbed site.

-At present, Baliqiao is in a somewhat neglected state, with graffiti and assorted bills marring its marble construction.
-Some of its surviving lion sculptures (similar to the lions decorating Lugou Bridge) have been damaged in recent years.
-There are plans to build a new bridge in order to divert road traffic from the bridge, permitting restoration and conservation work to be carried out, and restricting access to the bridge to all but pedestrian traffic.
-A museum for the bridge and site is also planned.
+The bridge became neglected in the early 2000s, with graffiti and assorted bills marring its marble construction.
+Some of its surviving lion sculptures (similar to the lions decorating Lugou Bridge) had been damaged.
+In addition it was realised the bridge was being impacted by traffic on the bridge, and a modern concrete bridge was constructed just 152 meters away as an alternative route in 2018.
+From this date the historic bridge was closed to motor vehicles and bicycles.

+After thorough research by experts and the approval of authorities, the restoration work of the bridge started in 2021 and was finished in 2024, just in time to commemorate the 10th anniversary of the Grand Canal’s inclusion in the World Heritage List of UNESCO.

+Currently access is restricted to all vehicles and is open to pedestrian traffic only.
+All the lion sculptures have been repaired or replaced and there is a permanent display of numerous plaques and signs.
+Included in this display are early drawings and photos of the bridge as well as extensive historical information.

+A museum for the bridge and site was planned.